sne11ius/StundenSimplifierPlugin/README.md

 =======================

 Plugin for https://github.com/sne11ius/stunden that simplifies each day so that:
- - Each poroject appears max once a day (times will be added up)
+ - Each project appears max once a day (times will be added up)
  - Each first entry starts at the time given in the config.
 Subsequent entries will be shifted accordingly.